pwcremin/mqttweb/README.md

 Chat - Send text and watch it update for all users.
 By creating a Node-Red http endpoint that uses Watson Text to Speech, each chat message is automatically turned into audio.
 Auto updates for all users https://github.com/watson-developer-cloud/node-red-labs/blob/master/basic_examples/text_to_speech/tts_lab_basic.json

-Image Analysis - analize and image - duh https://github.com/watson-developer-cloud/node-red-labs/blob/master/advanced_examples/alchemy_image_analysis_thumbs/alchvis_lab_webfaces_thumbs.json
+Image Analysis - analize an image - duh https://github.com/watson-developer-cloud/node-red-labs/blob/master/advanced_examples/alchemy_image_analysis_thumbs/alchvis_lab_webfaces_thumbs.json